 What is KVM?

 KVM (Kernel-Based Virtual Machine) is an open-source virtualization technology.
-It has been a part of the Linux kernel since 2007.
-It is a full-virtualization module that lets you turn Linux into a hypervisor.
+It has been a part of the Linux kernel since 2007 and is a full-virtualization module that lets you turn Linux into a hypervisor.
 It helps the host run multiple isolated virtual machines.

 What is Kernel?
 The kernel is a computer program at the core of a computer's operating system and generally controls everything in the OS.
 It is a part of the operating system code that is resident in memory and facilitates interactions between hardware and software components.

 The KVM is a part of Linux code, so it automatically benefits from all the new features, fixes, and advancements of Linux.

 Let’s check out the features of KVM, which make it an enterprise’s preferred hypervisor.

 - Enhanced security and isolation

 - Utilize a wide variety of certified Linux-supported hardware platforms

 - Reliable memory management for better performance